playuter/DMS_Assignment-/README.md

 ### Unexpected Problems

-JavaFX + Maven setup required fixing compiler target compatibility

-Java path / JAVA_HOME configuration issues resolved Background completely broke when changing to live background when resizing the background does not resize along with the game window
+JavaFX + Maven setup required fixing compiler target compatibility Java path / JAVA_HOME configuration issues resolved Background completely broke when changing to live background when resizing the background does not resize along with the game window playable box in insane level overlaps the next bricks preview when fixing the center alignment of the spawning bricks in the insane level the other 2 levels alignment broke

 ### References and Credits
 - **Original Repository**: Forked from [kooitt/CW2025](https://github.com/kooitt/CW2025)